“Streets Raised Us. Horses Saved Us.”

 “Compton Cowboys is a very inspirational film.
 Almost made me cry.
 To see those babies bonding with horses is beautiful.
 It’s a good look for Compton—it’s known for gangsta rap, now it will be given a new brilliant identity.
 I will recommend we screen it.
 Very moving.
 God bless them.”

-Growing Up in America: Life After the Taliban is a passion project sparked by necessity.
-It is informed by 9+ years in humanitarian and emergency response work with Afghan refugees, from refugee camps across Europe to the California coast.
-It is co-directed by my friend, Najaf Ali Mohammady, who I met in Fort Bliss, Texas on assignment with the International Rescue Committee shortly after his evacuation from Kabul.
+Growing Up in America: Life After the Taliban is informed by over a decade of humanitarian and emergency response work with Afghan refugees—from refugee camps across Europe to resettlement efforts along the California coast.

 AWARDS FOR OUR SHORT FILM: